 Although designed for the return of irregular migrants as pre-removal centres, these are also used for the detention of undocumented asylum seekers who have crossed the border irregularly but were unable to apply for asylum before the Border Police officers and therefore apply for asylum only when they are already in the detention centres.
 The most common reason for these late asylum applications was the lack of 24-hour interpretation services for all languages at national borders.

-Initially designated for the pre-registration of asylum seekers, Elhovo was thereupon used as an “allocation centre” or “triage center” to detain asylum seekers apprehended at the land borders outside the official border checkpoint until its closure in February 2017.
-Although initially temporarily closed for refurbishment in February 2017, it was later pronounced by the Ministry of Interior to be closed indefinitely, with an option to be reopened in case of increased influx.
-However due to the increased number of the new arrivals from the Ministry of Interior reopened as auxiliary the former Elhovo Triage center with capacity of 240 places from 25 August to 19 November 2021, after which the center was closed again.
-In 2021 the MOI continued working on the instalment of a new detention facility in the town of Elhovo, which will consist of 221 container compartments fit for 1,768 individuals.
-As of the date of this report no information about the possible date of opening of this new detention center was available.
+Initially designated for the pre-registration of asylum seekers, Elhovo was thereupon used as an “allocation centre” or “triage centre” to detain asylum seekers apprehended at the land borders outside the official border checkpoint until its closure in February 2017.
+In 2021, due to the increased number of new arrivals the Ministry of Interior reopened as auxiliary the former Elhovo Triage centre with capacity of 240 places from 25 August to 19 November 2021, after which the centre was closed again.
+In May 2022 the MOI finished working on the instalment of a new detention facility in the town of Elhovo, which consists of 221 container compartments fit for 1,768 individuals.
+In 2022 it was the regular government which first tried to use it as a transit centre for Ukrainian refugees.
+This attempt was abandoned following widespread protests from the public and non-governmental organisations.
+On 16 November 2022 the caretaker government officially designated Elhovo detention center to serve as a transit centre for re-distribution of newly arrived Ukrainian refugees despite its utterly unsuitable conditions, including due to its remote location, and the repeated protests.

-As regards short-term detention, which entered into force on 6 June 2018, the LARB foresees separate detention facilities for the purpose of this form of detention.
-However, short-term detention orders in 2021 have been implemented in the pre-removal detention centres.
+Regarding short-term detention, which entered into force on 6 June 2018, the LARB foresees separate detention facilities for the purpose of this form of detention.
+However, the few short-term detention orders issued in 2022 were implemented in the pre-removal detention centres.

 Asylum detention centres (“closed reception centres”)

 The law foresees the asylum detention under the responsibility of the SAR (see Grounds for Detention).
-The only operational centre at the moment is a block in Busmantsi, with 30 places.
+The only operational centre at the moment is the closed reception ward (ПЗТ) in Busmantsi detention centre, with 20 places.

 EASO, Stock taking report on the asylum situation in Bulgaria, March 2014, 3.2.
 Asylum Determination Procedure.